DanielCollins/merchi-wordpress-plugin/README.md

 <p>Go ahead and download and activate the Storefront theme on your Wordpress site.
 More information about installing themes can be found <a href="https://www.wpbeginner.com/beginners-guide/how-to-install-a-wordpress-theme/">here.</a></p>
 <p>Once you're theme is set up, we will head over to the home page and <strong>"inspect element"</strong> on what looks to be a good candidate for our universal shopping cart element.
 Follow the screenshot below.</p>
 <img src="https://user-images.githubusercontent.com/7565117/86548539-22df4c80-bf80-11ea-872d-7399fa2b3aeb.png" />
 <p>This will open up your "dom and style inspector".
 I'm using Firefox here, other browsers will look slightly different.
-Here we can identify this class associated with the element we are trying to target.
+Here we can identify the class associated with this element.
 Let's copy it and paste it into Merchi to see if it works.</p>
 <img src="https://user-images.githubusercontent.com/7565117/86549252-70f54f80-bf82-11ea-8511-e83a5b889e46.png" />
 <img src="https://user-images.githubusercontent.com/7565117/86549751-c716c280-bf83-11ea-8508-d88bccd8b7b9.png" />